Classic DOG SLED RIDE

 As long as you are prepared to have a great time in cold conditions, you are good to go!

-For our 1/2 day mushing school, the minimum age to drive the sled is 18 years old.
-While incredibly fun and addictive, mushing is is a very physical activity; please take your own abilities into consideration before booking.
-Those under 18 may experience the mushing school if accompanied by a parent or guardian that will be the official driver (tickets are required for each person) - we do have some tandem driver sleds if this applies to you.
+For our 1/2 day mushing school, the minimum age to drive the sled is 16 years old (Under 18 requires parent/guardian signature).
+While incredibly fun and addictive, mushing is a very physical activity; please take your own abilities into consideration before booking.
+Those under 16 may experience the mushing school if accompanied by a parent or guardian that will be the official driver (tickets are required for each person) - we do have some tandem driver sleds if this applies to you.
 Please contact us with any questions or requests.